oracle/weblogic-deploy-tooling/site/deploy.md

 When running the tool in WLST online mode, the deploy operation may require server restarts or a domain restart to pick up the changes.
 The deploy operation can also encounter situations where it cannot complete its operation until the domain is restarted.
 To communicate these conditions to scripts that may be calling the Deploy Applications Tool, the shell scripts have three special, non-zero exit codes to communicate these states:

-- `101` - The domain needs to be restarted and the Deploy Applications Tool needs to be re-invoked with the same arguments.
-- `102` - The servers impacted by the deploy operation need to be restarted, in a rolling fashion, starting with the Administration Server, if applicable.
 - `103` - The entire domain needs to be restarted.
 - `104` - The domain changes have been rolled back because the changes in the model requires a domain restart and -rollback_if_require_restart is specified.